 For those who are interested in the backgrounds of the present 2018/2019 Committee Members, we have put together some biographies for you.

-Pickleball Addict; I love the game.
+Mark Jagger: Member at large Pickleball Addict; I love the game.
 I have now been playing for around four years.
-I first started to play the game in Thailand were I was introduced to it by good friends who are also crazy about the sport.
+I first started to play the game in Thailand where I was introduced to it by good friends who are also crazy about the sport.
 Two years ago I was fortunate enough to meet Gabi and Lorraine back home in Australia.
 With lots of determination and hard work we started to create small groups of new Pickleball players.
 Today we have over five permanent sessions each week with regular beginners’ clinics.
 I am also a Level 1 IPTPA Instructor/Coach.
 In the future, I would love to see us playing on permanent Pickleball courts throughout all Qld and Australia.

-Bob Mendelsohn began playing Pickleball in October 2016 in Kansas City (USA).
-He had returned to his native city for a speaking tour there and discovered the game by accident.
-After 10 minutes on an indoor court with some other keen players, he was hooked.
-He played again six months later also in KC, and then after one more US visit in October 2017, he set up the first Open Day in Sydney (November 2017).
+Bob Mendelsohn: President PAA, President PA NSW, Sydney Bob Mendelsohn began playing Pickleball in October 2016 in Kansas City (USA) at a neighborhood recreation center when he was back for a speaking tour.
+In less than a year, he set up the first Open Day in Sydney (November 2017).
 From there the game has been skyrocketing.
-Bob is married to another KC expat, Patty, and they have three adult children, and three grandsons.
-Bob has been overseeing the growth of the sport, and is amazed at the generosity of the players and the venues all around Sydney.
-He looks forward to years more growth as each week we get new venues or new players.
+Bob along with 6 others set up the PA of NSW, our first statewide association in June 2019.
+Bob is married to another KC expat, Patty, and they have three adult children and four grandsons.
+Bob has been overseeing the growth of the sport and is amazed at the generosity of the players and the venues all around Sydney.
+He looks forward to more growth as each week we get new venues or new players.
 He is a grateful man.